Twins and Triplets: Pregnancy Risks

 The vanishing twin syndrome affects about 20-30% of multiple pregnancies.
 In addition, it is more common to lose a twin in the first 2 trimesters of your pregnancy.
 This is one of the risks of twin and multiple pregnancies since not all babies make it to full term and not all babies are able to survive with their twins.
 On the other hand, even if twins survive in the womb until labor, some twins are lost during birth.
 It is estimated that in every 1000 twin births, 12 births record a stillborn twin.

 What are the risks attributed to folic acid twin pregnancies?

 Folic acid may increase your chances of conceiving twins by taking higher amounts of folic acid before and during your pregnancy.
 If a woman successfully conceives twins with this practice, it is known as folic acid twin pregnancy.
-Also, folic acid protects the mother from miscarriage and keeps babies from certain birth defects.
+Also, folic acid protects the mother from miscarriage and keeps babies from certain birth defects such as spina bifida.
 However, even if 400-1000 micrograms folic acid have plenty of benefits for your pregnancy and your twins’ development, it is not without risks if you take too much of this nutrient.